 So, how exactly do we go about protecting a whole range of systems from EMI?
 One excellent option is backshells.
 Used to protect industrial connectors, backshells offer an effective line of defence against EMI, optimising the former’s efficiency.

 Backshells themselves form the back-end of a connector, attaching securely to the cable.
 At Interconnect Systems, our backshells are designed to block out any present EMI.
-Additionally, they'll ease the strain on the cables themselves , prolonging their life.
-What's more, our backshells help defend against EMI created from your source device itself.
+Additionally, they’ll ease the strain on the cables themselves , prolonging their life which can come in very useful with the use of printasleeve.com cable protection products and the like that extend your cables life greatly.
+What’s more, our backshells help defend against EMI created from your source device itself.

 – Fibre optic cables

 Even if any EMI present in your system’s vicinity is entirely innocent, it always pays to prevent any interference.
 It’s also important to remember, especially in the case of the military, that EMI can be deployed with malicious intent.
 EMP cannons and E-bombs are among the usual suspects here, weaponry that can put paid to even the most advanced military instruments.
 Electromagnetic pulses are indeed a dangerous adversary, but they’ll meet their match in the shape of fibre optic cables.
 Such equipment delivers outstanding protection from EMI attacks that other components, particularly those made from copper, cannot.